Chamath Palihapitiya: Comments on persecution of Uyghurs in China

 In January 2022, Palihapitiya said on the All-In podcast to co-host Jason Calacanis that the alleged persecution of Uyghurs in China does not concern him:

 Nobody cares about what's happening to the Uyghurs, okay.
 You bring it up because you care and I think it's nice that you care.
 The rest of us don't care.
 I'm just telling you a very hard, ugly truth.
 Of all the things that I care about, yes, it is below my line.

 Palihapitiya said he and most Americans care more about domestic economic issues than the human rights abuses of China's Uyghur minority.
 In response, the Golden State Warriors issued a statement saying that Palihapitiya "does not speak on behalf of our franchise, and his views certainly don't reflect those of our organization."
-Palihapitiya later apologized for these comments in a tweet, stating that he recognized he came across as "lacking empathy" and that "To be clear, my belief is that human rights matter, whether in China, the United States, or elsewhere.
-Full stop."
+In response to widespread criticism, Palihapitiya issued a statement clarifying that his remarks came across as insensitive and that he affirms belief in universal human rights.
+However, he did not retract his characterization of the Uyghur persecution issue as outside his personal areas of concern relative to domestic economic issues.

 Investments and philanthropy

-In 2010, Palihapitiya acquired a 10% stake in the Golden State Warriors. he sold his stake in the team in June 2023.
-Palihapitiya has donated consistently to his alma mater, the University of Waterloo, including a $25 million donation to the engineering department in 2018.
-In 2021, he pledged to donate $7 million to provide clean drinking water to 1,000 families in California's Central Valley through hydropanels technology.
+In 2010, Palihapitiya became a minority investor in the Golden State Warriors with a 10% ownership stake.
+In June 2023, he divested completely from the team following public controversy over his comments regarding Uyghur persecution in China.
+Palihapitiya has donated consistently to his alma mater, the University of Waterloo.
+In 2018, he donated $25 million to the engineering department to support undergraduate scholarships and faculty research initiatives.
+In 2021, Palihapitiya pledged $7 million to deploy solar-powered atmospheric water generators (hydropanels) to provide clean drinking water infrastructure to 1,000 families in California's Central Valley.

 Personal life

 After graduating from the University of Waterloo, Palihapitiya followed his future wife Brigette Lau to California.
-They had three children before divorcing in 2018.
+They married and had three children before divorcing in 2018.

 Palihapitiya married Nathalie Dompé, an Italian business executive, in 2023.
 They have two children together.

 Palihapitiya purchased a $75 million Bombardier Global 7500 in 2020.